imuimuimran/todo_app_01/README.md

 # todo_app_01
-This is a to-do app which reminds our daily doing thing.
-It is created by Django.
+This is a to-do list app created by Django which is used to input, update and delete the to-do tasks of users.